ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 ## Finalization {#private-finalize}

-Upon receipt, the Client handles the response and, if successful, deserializes the body values TokenResponse.evaluate_response and TokenResponse.evaluate_proof, yielding `evaluated_element` and `proof`.
+Upon receipt, the Client handles the response and, if successful, deserializes the body values TokenResponse.evaluate_msg and TokenResponse.evaluate_proof, yielding `evaluated_element` and `proof`.
 If deserialization of either value fails, the Client aborts the protocol.
 Otherwise, the Client processes the response as
 follows: